ABOUT

 Research topics

-Our research is focused towards understanding the molecular basis underlying the bacterial antibiotic resistance in clinic and in the environment with the emphasis on novel resistance mechanisms and on the bacterial cell features contributing to pathogenesis.
-Infections caused by the group of gram-negative bacteria that are resistant to nearly all currently available antibiotics is a serious concern in clinical settings worldwide.
-Bacteria, previously considered as non-pathogenic, due to their ability to acquire multidrug-resistance and virulence traits, are currently becoming the ones of the most important hospital infection agents.
-The opportunistic pathogen Acinetobacter baumannii causes a variety of difficult-to-treat nosocomial infections to critically ill patients.
-The characteristic features of A. baumannii are the ability to withstand prolonged periods of dryness, form biofilms on various surfaces including medical equipment, upregulate intrinsic resistance mechanisms and acquire new resistance genes through plasmids, as well as the ability to adhere and colonise the host cells.
-Another opportunistic pathogen Stentrophomonas maltophilia is receiving increased attention in the clinic due to its innate multidrug-resistance causing difficult-to-treat infections, combined with a lacking knowledge about the molecular mechanisms causing the pathogenicity.
-Understanding the molecular basis of pathogenesis may bring novel insights into pathogenicity and development of novel antibacterial strategies.
+Infections caused by the group of gram-negative bacteria that are resistant to nearly all currently available antibiotics are a serious concern in clinical settings worldwide.
+Bacteria, previously considered non-pathogenic due to their ability to acquire multidrug resistance and virulence traits, are becoming one of the most important hospital infection agents.
+The opportunistic pathogen Acinetobacter baumannii causes a variety of difficult-to-treat nosocomial infections in critically ill patients.
+The characteristic features of A. baumannii are the ability to withstand prolonged periods of dryness, form biofilms on various surfaces, including medical equipment, upregulate intrinsic resistance mechanisms and acquire new resistance genes through plasmids, as well as the ability to adhere and colonise the host cells.
+Another opportunistic pathogen, Stenotrophomonas maltophilia, is receiving increased attention in the clinic due to its innate multidrug resistance, causing difficult-to-treat infections and a lack of knowledge about the molecular mechanisms of its pathogenicity.
+Understanding the molecular basis of pathogenesis and evaluating the impact of the mobile genetic elements in bacterial adaptation may bring novel insights into the pathogenesis process and suggest the development of novel antibacterial strategies.

 Projects